Thought on Java 8 Optional

 Introduction

-When Java 8 came and I learned about Optional
+When Java 8 came and I learned about Optional, I was quite excited and started

 to use it everywhere for denoting absence of value.
 But I was quite surprised to